proudlyserving/proudlyserving.github.io/_posts/_YYYY-MM-DD-request-for-proudly-serving-feedback-TITLE.md

 ---
 title:  "Request for Proudly Serving feedback: {TITLE}"
-description: A new Proudly Serving chapter titled '{TITLE}' by {AUTHOR} is ready for public review and feedback.
+description: "A new Proudly Serving chapter titled '{TITLE}' by {AUTHOR} is ready for public review and feedback."
 date: YYYY-MM-DD
 author: Proudly Serving
 icon: fa-solid fa-comments